 What could happen to my pelvic floor?

 There’s a reason Moms are superheroes, pregnancy can be tough!
-While we are made to give birth, it’s still a lot of stress on your body.
+While we are made to give birth, it’s still a lot of stress on our bodies.
 Things such as:

 - bladder or bowel weakness or incontinence (ie. leaking!),

 - abdominal weakness, or even ab separation (diastasis recti),

 - feelings of pressure ‘down there’